-Description Requirements Examples Level 1 Individual that holds a decision-making position, involved in high risk assignments, occupies position of trust and/or authority, has a supervisory role, directs others, involved with finances, and who have frequent or unsupervised access to Vulnerable Participants Complete an Application Form Complete a Screening Disclosure Form Complete and provide a VSC Provide one reference related to the position Participate in training, orientation, and monitoring as determined by the organization Provide a driver's abstract, if requested Certain organizational employees, full-time coaches, coaches that travel with athletes Level 2 Athletes and individuals with direct athlete contact, individuals involved in medium risk assignments who may be in a supervisory role, may direct others, may be involved with finances, and/or who may have limited access to Vulnerable Participants Complete an Application Form Complete a Screening Disclosure Form Complete and provide an E- PIC Provide one reference related to the position Participate in training, orientation, and monitoring as determined by the organization Provide a driver's abstract, if requested and relevant to the position Athletes (except Minor Athletes), training staff, Athlete Support Personnel, non- coach employees or managers, directors, coaches who are typically under the supervision of another coach, officials, Event organizing committee members Level 3 Individuals with no direct contact with athletes, involved in low risk assignments who are not in a supervisory role, not directing others, not involved with finances, and/or do not have unsupervised access to Vulnerable Participants Complete an Application Form Complete a Screening Disclosure Form Participate in training, orientation, and monitoring as determined by the organization Certain employees and Board members, certain volunteers, parents, Minors, or volunteers who are helping out on a non-regular or informal basis
+Description Requirements Examples Level 1 An individual who holds a decision-making position, who is involved in highrisk assignments, occupies a position of trust and/or authority, has a supervisory role, directs others, is involved with finances, and has frequent or unsupervised access to Vulnerable Participants.
+An individual who engages in roles such as athlete chaperones (individuals who accompany athletes, especially minors, on trips and during events). - Complete an Application Form - Complete a Screening Disclosure Form - Complete and provide a VSC - Provide one reference related to the position - Participate in training, orientation, and monitoring as determined by the organization - Provide a driver's abstract, if requested Certain organizational employees, full-time coaches, coaches that travel with athletes Level 2 Individuals involved in medium-risk assignments who may be in a supervisory role, may direct others, may be involved with finances, and/or who may have limited access to Vulnerable Participants.
+Individuals engaged in roles such as event organizing committee members, medical support volunteers, equipment handlers/technicians, course marshals/assistants, or hospitality and athlete services.
+Complete an Application Form Complete a Screening Disclosure Form Complete and provide an E- PIC Provide one reference related to the position Participate in training, orientation, and monitoring as determined by the organization Provide a driver's abstract, if requested and relevant to the position Athletes (except Minor Athletes), training staff, Athlete Support Personnel, non-coach employees or managers, directors, coaches who are typically under the supervision of another coach, officials, Event organizing committee members Level 3 Individuals with no direct contact with athletes, involved in low-risk assignments who are not in a supervisory role, not directing others, not involved with finances, and/or do not have unsupervised access to Vulnerable Participants.
+Participate in roles such as administrative support, certain parents or volunteers, and field of play for clubs or events (choppers, knollmasters, etc.) Complete an Application Form Complete a Screening Disclosure Form Participate in training, orientation, and monitoring as determined by the organization When requested by Freestyle BC, complete and provide an E-PIC Certain employees and Board members, certain volunteers, parents, Minors, or volunteers who are helping out on a non-regular or informal basis